-Further information on the own funds is included in S.23.01.01 in Section F.
+Further information on the own funds is included in \$.23.01.01 in Section F.

 E.2.
-SOLVENCY CAPITAL REQUIREMENT, MINIMUM CAPITAL REQUIREMENT AND GUERNSEY MINIMUM CAPITAL REQUIREMENT
+SOLVENCY CAPITAL REQUIREMENT AND GUERNSEY MINIMUM CAPITAL REQUIREMENT

 E.2.1.
-SCR, MCR AND GUERNSEY MCR VALUES
+SCR AND GUERNSEY MCR VALUES

-The SCR at year-end 2019 was £143,959k.
-The MCR at year-end 2019 was £48,334k and the Guernsey MCR £21,223k.
-The calculations of the SCR and MCR follow EIOPA's Standard Formula regime.
-The Directive 2009/138/EC and the Delegated Regulation (EU) 2015/35 describe the process to be followed by companies applying the Standard Formula approach, defined by EIOPA.
+The SCR at year-end 2020 was £173,911k and the Guernsey MCR £20,926k.
+The calculations of the SCR follow the UK's Standard Formula regime.
+The Directive 2009/138/EC and the Delegated Regulation (EU) 2015/35, in each case as adopted into UK law and regulation, describe the process to be followed by companies applying the Standard Formula approach.
 The Guernsey MCR is calculated in accordance with the requirements of the Insurance Business (Solvency) Rules, 2015, as amended.